Post-Docs, Fellows, and Junior Faculty (Alumni)

 Project: “Cell cycle arrest induced by HIV-1 Vpr”

-Current Position: Associate Professor, Dept of Microbiology and Immunology, Rosalind Franklin Univ of Medicine and Science, Chicago, IL, USA
+Current Position: Professor, Dept of Microbiology and Immunology, Rosalind Franklin Univ of Medicine and Science, Chicago, IL, USA

 John Colgan, Ph.D.